 - EN 8553: Studies in American Literature to the Civil War (graduate seminar); Special topic: The Transcendentalists

-They Are the Age: Literary Celebrity and Public Life in America, 1835-1895 (in progress)
+They Are the Age: Literary Celebrity and Public Life in America, 1835-1895.
+Forthcoming from University of Georgia Press.

 Book and Journal Articles